Old Town Dublin

 Pigeon House via Blackrock

 A coastal line that runs almost straight between Blackrock and Sandymount, this gentle stretch takes no time with a sea breeze behind your back.
 Simply head via Booterstown to Serpentine Avenue and up towards the Aviva and Ringsend.

 If you want to take the scenic route towards Ranelagh and the city centre, then scoot down Ailesbury Road and marvel at its stately homes.

 Howth Head via Malahide

-This scoot route is a little more ambitious-if you want to head out of the city centre and get the dart to Malahide.
+This Skoot Route is a little more ambitious-if you want to head out of the city centre and get the dart to Malahide.
 Scoot north towards Malahide Castle and along the Coast Road to Dublin’s seaside town, Howth, where a short climb uphill offers unparalleled views of Dublin Bay.
 If your legs have yet to tire, then continue going north towards Skerries Beach.
-This is a long journey to SKOOT, but don't worry, we will give you a complimentary e-scooter charger, so you can charge your Skoot in the friendly and accommodating local bars or restaurants in the area, should you run out of juice!
+This is a long journey to scoot, but don't worry, once you bring your e-scooter charger, you will be fine!
+You you can charge your e-scooter in the friendly and accommodating local bars or restaurants in the area, should you run out of juice!